-Afterwards, select "Management" and click "Edit."
-There, users can set charging times and percentages based on their electricity use patterns and weather conditions.
+Afterwards, select "Management," then "Edit."
+Set charging times and percentages based on electricity use patterns and weather conditions.
 The platform sends user settings to the inverter, and the inverter provides feedback, confirming the receipt of setting and executing charging operations according to user-defined parameters.